Functional Designs

 Intersection at Martin Grove Road and Andrew Park

-As part of the MoveSmart initiative, throughout 2022 and 2023 the City of Vaughan Corridor Reviews along Valley Vista Drive and Pleasant Ridge Avenue.
+As part of the MoveSmart initiative, throughout 2022 and 2023 the City of Vaughan completed Corridor Reviews for Valley Vista Drive and Pleasant Ridge Avenue.
 A corridor refers to a linear road and its associated land uses.
 These reviews examined the current and future transportation planning and mobility infrastructure needs for the specific area under review.

 Additionally, the City worked on a City-wide Neighbourhood Traffic Calming Plan to determine which traffic calming tools are best suited for Vaughan.
 Carrville Corners was selected as one of five neighourhoods to pilot specific traffic calming measures.
 These measures were tested along Freedom Trail, Peter Rupert Avenue, District Avenue, among other streets.